Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 The Best Ways to See Statue of Liberty

 The obvious way to see the Statue of Liberty is by visiting Liberty Island!
 In order to see her up close, explore the pedestal or even enter the crown, you need to take the ferry to the island.
 Another increasingly popular way to see the statue of liberty is by taking a cruise around New York.
-Many cruises pass the Lady Liberty, providing you with the perfect photo opportunity.
+There are plenty of cruises that pass Lady Liberty, providing you with the perfect photo opportunity.
 Although these are all great options to get fantastic views of the Statue of Liberty, there are several spots in New York City (and New Jersey!) for you to enjoy amazing views of the Statue of Liberty for free!

 1. Governors Island